oracle-quickstart/oci-arch-data-science/README.md

-# adb-ML
+# oci-arch-data-science

-This architecture uses Oracle Autonomous Data Warehouse to load and optimize data from multiple flat-file sources into a centralized data warehouse and then uses Oracle Analytics Cloud to analyze the data to provide actionable insights.
+Oracle Machine Learning is embedded in both Oracle Autonomous Data Warehouse and Oracle Autonomous Transaction Processing.
+Because the machine learning algorithms are resident in the database, data scientists can avoid the time, effort, and expense of moving the data to external systems for analysis and model building, scoring, and deployment.

 ## Terraform Provider for Oracle Cloud Infrastructure
 The OCI Terraform Provider is now available for automatic download through the Terraform Provider Registry.